• Skip to primary navigation

 Creamy Garlic Mashed Potatoes

-Delicious creamy garlic mashed potatoes made with red potatoes, fresh garlic, butter, and cream.
-This easy creamy garlic mashed potatoes recipe is perfect for a weeknight’s dinner, holidays and parties.
+This easy creamy garlic mashed potatoes recipe is perfect for a weeknight’s dinner, holidays, and gatherings.

-Homemade mashed potatoes are one of the most popular meal staples in every home.
-There is a divided opinion on what makes a good mash at mine but one thing we all agree on is how this easy garlic mashed potato is the best.
+There is a divided opinion on what makes a good mash at mine, but one thing we all agree on is the ease and deliciousness of this garlic mashed potato recipe.
+It is packed with flavor, creamy, buttery, and garlicky, with a hint of cream cheese.

 • It is easy to make and only requires a few ingredients